yayuyang/PVSizer_Tool_AlphaVersion/User_guide.md

 **Outputs:**
 - Visualization of feasible capacity configurations.
-- Detailed failure reasons for configurations that do **not** meet constraints, including:
+- Detailed infeasible reasons for configurations that do **not** meet constraints, including:
   - Convergence Failure
   - Voltage Violation
   - Loading Violation